 London ULEZ: what is the Ultra Low Emission Zone?

-The ULEZ expansion came into force on 25 October 2021.
+The ULEZ expansion came into force on 25 October 2021 and further expansion is being planned in 2023.
 Our guide explains what it means for drivers in London

 The ULEZ charging zone superseded the T-Charge zone (the T stands for toxicity), and was introduced to reduce emissions of harmful nitrous oxides and particulates caused by older petrol and diesel cars in the areas of London it covers.
 It’s also intended to promote the adoption of lower emission and electric models, along with alternatives including public transport and cycling, with the aim of improving air quality in the capital.

 Where is the ULEZ in London?

 From 25 October 2021 onwards, the area covered by the London ULEZ was expanded from the previous Central London area to the North (A406) and South Circular (A206) roads that surround London.
 If you own a car that does not comply with the ULEZ emissions regulations, you have to pay a daily charge to drive in the zone.